acroz/acroz.github.io/_posts/2018-04-30-scalafmt-in-neovim.md

         \ }
 ```

-and optionally configure it to autoformat on save by adding:
+Finally, to configure Neovim to automatically apply formatting to Scala files
+on save, add the following line to `~/.config/nvim/init.vim`:

 ```vim
 autocmd BufWritePre *.{scala,sbt} Neoformat